apache/pekko-samples/pekko-sample-cluster-scala/README.md

 Let's take a look at two different ways to distribute work across a cluster using routers.

-Note that the samples just shows off various parts of Pekko Cluster and does not provide a complete structure to build a resilient distributed application with.
+Note that the samples just shows off various parts of Apache Pekko Cluster and does not provide a complete structure to build a resilient distributed application with.
 The [Distributed Workers With Akka](https://developer.lightbend.com/guides/akka-distributed-workers-scala/) sample covers  more of the problems you would have to solve to build a resilient distributed processing application.

 ### Example with Group of routees